robbobfrh84/lab/hanna/README.md

 Finalize
 - test on mobile

-~~~
-- ✅ 🟡mobile keeps getting stuck scrolled down a bit.
-- 🤔so tap and hold should be disabled. but should still trigger move...🤔
-- ✅ 🟡fade in all
-- dynamic mobile vs desktop guide
-- !! after done
+After done
-  - create code pen
+- Create code pen
-  - send to hanna (ask if i can posts a gif / video)
+- Send to hanna (ask if i can posts a gif / video)
+- IG Post (GIF and live link & credit hanna (link to both images) )
 - twitter post with live and codepen link
   - follow up with IG link in replies (message - 'i'm here now too')

+~~~
+- ...

 # Resources